2020-2021 WE Fellowship Pitch Competition

 - Subsidiary or franchise businesses

-The WE Fellow should represent the same personal and professional commitments as the Junior League, namely it embraces diversity and reaches out to all women who demonstrate an interest in improving their community.
+The WE Fellow should represent the same personal and professional commitments as the Junior League, namely it embraces diversity, equity, and inclusion, and reaches out to all women who demonstrate an interest in improving their community.

 Application Process & Timeline

-The WE Fellow is selected via is a multi-step process as indicated below.
+The WE Fellow is selected via a multi-step process as indicated below.

-The WE Fellowship Selection Committee will review the submitted applications and select up to five women-owned businesses to give a 10-minute presentation at the PitchNOLA event during New Orleans Entrepreneur Week.
-Prior to their pitch, they will meet with an expert who will help them craft their presentation.
-The PitchNOLA event will be Monday, March 20, 2017 from 9 to11 am at the Contemporary Arts Center.
-Click here to RSVP to attend.
+The WE Fellowship Selection Committee will review the submitted applications and select women-owned businesses to give 10-minute presentations at an event during the Women’s Leadership Summit.
+Prior to the event, each finalist will meet with an expert who will help her craft her presentation.

 - Mentoring and support services from Junior League of New Orleans Members

-- Work and meeting space in Uptown New Orleans (please note this cannot be used as retail space)
+- Access to meeting space in Uptown New Orleans (not to be used as retail space; a value of $350)

 - Tuition to JLNO’s Get on Board nonprofit board training program (a $250 value)